antongolubev5/TermsFinding/README.md

 # TermsFinding
-Comparison of methods for identifying persistent phrases from the text within the course "Informatin retrieval".
+Comparison of methods for identifying persistent phrases from the text within the course "Information retrieval".
 .